mjbeli/WebDevelopment/NestJS/nestjs-task-manager/README.md

 A controller is a class with the `@Controller` decorator.
 This decorator accepts a string that is the path that will be handled by the controller:

-You can create a controller using tis command inside the 'src' folder:
+You can create a controller using this command inside the 'src' folder:
 ```bash
 nest g controller controller-name
 ```